Artist: Henri Chapu

 Location: Rose Library, 4th floor

 Description: Since 2000, the JMU community has submitted photographs to the Center for Global Engagement documenting its travels outside the U.S. and around the globe.
-JMU Libraries celebrates the winners of the annual I-Week Photo Contest by decorating the walls of Carrier and Rose with these breathtaking photographs.
+JMU Libraries celebrates the winners of the annual I-Week Photo Contest by decorating the walls of Rose with these breathtaking photographs.

 The little Gallery Underground